Pork with Beans and Tomatoes: A 25 Minute Recipe

 This recipe, pork with beans and tomatoes, is on the go-to list.
 The reason?
 The recipe only takes about 25 minutes to prepare, it uses canned diced tomatoes and navy beans, is economical because I am cutting the pork chops from a boneless pork loin, and the family really enjoys this dish.

-Pork with beans and tomatoes
+Pork with Beans and Tomatoes Dinner Recipe

 NOTE